tildeinstitute/tildewiki/README.md

 ### Serving TildeWiki

-Unless you plan on serving from :8080, or the port you chose in `tildewiki.yaml`, I recommend using `nginx` to proxy requests to TildeWiki.
-Here's an example server block for you to start with:
+Unless you plan on serving from :8080, or the port you chose in `tildewiki.yaml`, I recommend proxying requests to TildeWiki via a dedicated HTTP server.
+There are several options for this, namely [Caddy](https://caddyserver.com/) and [nginx](https://nginx.org).
+The best option is for you to use Caddy: it integrates TLS certificate renewal and has a *very* easy configuration syntax.

+If you're going to use Nginx, here's an example server block for you to start with.
 Note: this example uses TLS and http2.
 [LetsEncrypt](https://letsencrypt.org) is awesome, and free.
 Their `certbot` tool is really easy to use.

 ```